What Is NPS (Net Promoter Score)?

 What is a good NPS score for SaaS?

 B2B SaaS companies typically score between 30 and 60.
 Scores above 50 are considered excellent.
 Scores below 0 indicate more detractors than promoters and signal a serious customer satisfaction problem.
+This is a common area of focus for customer success teams working to improve their approach to NPS (Net Promoter Score).

 How often should you survey NPS?

 Quarterly or bi-annually is most common for relationship NPS.
 Some companies also use transactional NPS after specific interactions.
 Annual surveys miss too much.
 More frequent than quarterly risks survey fatigue.
+This is a common area of focus for customer success teams working to improve their approach to NPS (Net Promoter Score).

 What is the difference between NPS and CSAT?

 NPS measures overall loyalty and likelihood to recommend (strategic metric).
 CSAT measures satisfaction with a specific interaction or experience (tactical metric).
 NPS predicts long-term retention.
 CSAT measures immediate satisfaction.
+This is a common area of focus for customer success teams working to improve their approach to NPS (Net Promoter Score).

 Get the Weekly Pulse